Kartik-Lakshmi/Genome_Editing_Trading_Cards/README.md

 - [Inkscape](https://inkscape.org/)

-- **Advice**: Thank you to Professor Francesco Paesani and Professor Alexis Komor helpful advice in making this map.
+- **Advice**: Thank you to Professor Francesco Paesani and Professor Alexis Komor helpful advice in making these cards.

 ## License